davidbrewer/xmonad-ubuntu-conf/README.md

 xmonad-ubuntu-conf
 ==================

-My xmonad config for Ubuntu 18.04, including package list, config files, and instructions.
+My xmonad config for Ubuntu 20.04 (Focal Fossa), including package list, config files, and instructions.
 If you're on a different Ubuntu LTS release, take a look at the different branches available to see if there is one for you.
 The master branch is typically for the newest LTS.

-**Warning**: this is not yet thoroughly tested on 18.04.
-I had to make a few minor changes for Bionic, but I have only tried it out on one machine so far, and only in a single screen configuration.
-If you're on a single-screen configuration, give it a shot and let me know if it works for you!
-Things are still a bit... weird on multi-monitor setups.

 Overview
 --------